 Image Source

 The historic city of Florence turns into a fun and frolic hub on New Year’s Eve.
-With lovely New Year’s Eve dinners at restaurants and palaces, live jazz music at Caffe del Verone terrace, outdoor music concerts, to music gigs in bars and pubs with deals on food and drinks, Florence is probably the best place to ring in the New Year in Italy for music lovers.
+With lovely New Year’s Eve dinners at restaurants and palaces, live jazz music at Caffe del Verone terrace, outdoor music concerts, and music gigs in bars and pubs with deals on food and drinks, Florence is probably the best place to ring in the New Year in Italy for music lovers.
 You can also enjoy the New Year time by heading out for some therapeutic and fun shopping in Florence.
 No matter which cafe, palace, museum, or street you enter that day, you’ll be met with celebratory music and snacks that won’t run out before the clock strikes 12.

 7. Rome – Head Out And Party On The Streets